Customer Service Level Agreements (SLA).

 CallTower’s Service guarantee ensures that Customers receive the following levels of Service:

 CallTower’s Availability Guarantee declares that the specified CallTower Service (Voice and Messaging services) will be available 99.95% of the time.
 If CallTower fails to meet this Guarantee during any given calendar month, Customer’s account is eligible to be credited for the value of the affected service.

-At Customer’s request, the prorated charges will be in the amount of one day of the value of the affected CallTower Service for each cumulative hour of Service unavailability that falls below the SLA of 99.95%.
-For purposes of determination of compensation, the following values of CallTower Services will be utilized:
+At Customer’s request, the prorated credit will be in the amount of one day of the Customer’s cost of the affected CallTower Service for each cumulative hour of Service unavailability that falls below the SLA of 99.95%.

 Updated October 2021